-Step 3: Submit your Application to Activate (A2A) in SEAMS
+Step 3: Complete your Application to Activate (A2A) in SEAMS

-An 'Application to Activate' or A2A must be submitted, processed and approved for your website before your students can gain access.
+An 'Application to Activate' or A2A must be submitted for your website to ensure student access.

 - Log in to SEAMS

-- Submit the A2A form online - only the UOS coordinators have access to the A2A link
+- Complete your A2A form - only the UOS coordinators have access to the A2A link

 Students are added to your site once the A2A is approved.
-This means they can be added to groups, and as an instructor you can set up your exemptions and adaptive release in your website.
+This means they can be added to groups, and as an instructor you can set up your test exemptions and adaptive release optionals in your UOS website.